revaturelabs/interviewquestions/Java/Java 8/stream api.md

 <details><summary> Show Answer</summary>

-- Filter- select elements based on the condition passed
+- Filter - select elements based on the condition passed
 - Map - by applying the given function in the stream
 - Sorted - used to sort the stream